Quickly building a predictive model for a configuration space¶

 This will show the discoveryspace and the sub-operations that were run.
 To see the entities of the space that have been measured, you can run:

-ado show entities space --use-latest
+ado show measurements space --use-latest

 This will display a table of the entities sampled and their measured pressure values.